Good to know

 The Helix Fi gateway should be placed in a central area in your home, preferably somewhere on the ground floor, a few feet up from the ground, and away from any dense materials (e.g., concrete walls, furniture, metal surfaces), large bodies of water (e.g., aquariums, water heaters) and electronic devices that can cause interference (e.g., baby monitors, wireless telephones, microwave ovens, refrigerators and Bluetooth devices).

 Restart your devices regularly

-Restarting your Gateway often is recommended.
-Doing so will extend its lifespan and improve the quality of your Wi-Fi.
-As a matter of fact, restarting the device allows it to update its software, which improves connectivity and makes the service faster.
+Restart your gateway frequently to extend its lifespan and improve the quality of your Wi-Fi.
+Restarting the device allows it to update its software, which improves connectivity and makes the service faster.

-If you're using a stationary device for bandwidth-heavy activities (e.g., playing online games with high-resolution graphics or streaming movies or shows), your best bet is to hardwire the device to the network with an Ethernet cable.
-This will free up your Wi-Fi for other uses, provide a stable connection for stationary devices and improve your system's quality.
+Do you use a stationary device for bandwidth-heavy activities (e.g., playing online games with high-resolution graphics or streaming movies or shows)?
+Hardwire the device to the network with an Ethernet cable to free up your Wi-Fi for other uses, provide a stable connection for stationary devices and improve your system's quality.

-Other factors that may slow down your connection
+Check the factors that may be slowing down the connection

-- Your devices’ capabilities may be insufficient.
-This may be the case if you are using older devices or obsolete operating systems.
+- Your devices’ capacity may be insufficient if you are using older devices or obsolete operating systems

-- Some of the programs on your devices may be using a large amount of bandwidth and slowing down your network.
+- Some of the programs on your devices can use a large amount of bandwidth and slow down your network